bramwalet/Subliminal.bundle/README.md

 * Subtitle folder: (default: current media file's folder) See Store as metadata or on filesystem
 * Custom Subtitle folder: See Store as metadata or on filesystem
 * Treat IETF language tags as ISO 639-1: Treats subtitle files with IETF language identifiers, such as pt-BR, as their ISO 639-1 counterpart.
 Thus "pt-BR" will be shown as "Portuguese" instead of "Unknown"
+* Ignore folders (...): If a folder contains one of the files named `subzero.ignore`, `.subzero.ignore`, `.nosz`, don't process them.
+This applies to sections/libraries, movies, series, seasons, episodes
 * Scheduler:
   * Periodically search for recent items with missing subtitles: self-explanatory, executes the task "Search for missing subtitles" from the channel menu regularly.
 Configure how often it should do that.
 For the average library 6 hours minimum is recommended, to not hammer the providers too heavily
   * Item age to be considered recent: The "Search for missing subtitles"-task only considers those items in the recently-added list, that are at most this old